demotip/sa_polling/README.md

 One should keep these issues in mind when looking at the original files.
 The notebooks are kept in the legacy_code subfolder.
 The output of this project is analyzed by scripts contained in the pk_main repository on Aaron's github.

+The rejected code subfolder mainly contains code used to explore the content of the database.

 ## Explanation of scripts

 Here is an explanation of the various scripts: